Heyitsguy/Javascript-The-Definitive-Guide-Study-Guide/Part 1 Core Javascript/Chapter3 Types, Values, and Variables.md

  2. If 1 does not work then it checks the toString() method, converts and returns value.
  3. if 1 and 2 does not work then javascript will throw a type error.
 * Lets look at the conversion of an array (which is considered a special object) converting into a number:
   * Runs valueOf().
 Since valueOf() method returns the object instead of a primitive type, it will go to option 2 and run toString() method.
   * toString() method runs and converts the array to a string by joining the array.
   * The string is then converted into a number.
   * If the array only had one digit in it, the array will be converted to that number.
 If the array is empty, the array will be converted to 0.
   * If the array has more than one index of numbers, it will convert to NaN.
 * When you try to use ==, +, or != operators on objects it will try to use the valueOf() method first except for the date class.
 For the date class toString() method will try to be used.
 * All other relational operators like < will follow the valueOf() method including dates.
 Only the operators listed in the previous bullet point will have an exception for the date class.
+## Variable Declaration ##
+* Before you can use a variable you must declare it.
+This can be done with the var, let, or const keyword.
+* Often it is a good idea to initialize your variables when declaring like this: `var city = NYC`